Walodja1987/xns/README.md

-# XNS – The Name Registry on Ethereum
+# XNS – The Name Layer on Ethereum

 ```
 //////////////////////////////